 The Best Colombian Coffee Brands

-Colombia’s best coffees brands are named after the farming regions where they are grown – Armenia, Medellin, and Manizales.
+Colombia’s best coffee brands are named after the farming regions where they are grown – Armenia, Medellin, and Manizales.
 They are all located in the central growing area in Colombia, and you will often find them branded together and marketed under the acronym “MAM.”

 Some of the popular coffees from Colombia are listed below.

 - Caturra is often considered to be among the best coffee in Colombian.
 First developed in Brazil, this type of coffee is now a favorite throughout the region.
 Caturras coffee beans can be distinguished by their low-to-medium and bright body acidity.
-The bad news is that this variety is under the constant threat from coffee rust.
+The bad news is that this variety is under constant threat from coffee rust.

 - Castillo is another popular variety that shares its genetic heritage with Robusta beans.
 Castillo has been bred to be resistant to coffee rust.
 Even though this bean can share its DNA with Robusta beans that are known for not being full of flavor, Castillo is still able to offer a flavor profile that’s smooth, aromatic, with citric acidity.